All emergency services

 You may be banned from re-entering.

-Russian authorities have imposed temporary restrictions on exporting certain categories of goods, including foreign-made medical products.
-More information can be found on the Russian Government website.
+Russia has imposed restrictions on exporting certain categories of goods, including foreign-made medical products.
+Seek advice from local authorities.

-Russia has strict regulations covering the export of antiques, artworks and items of historical significance.
-This is for items purchased in Russia or imported to Russia from overseas.
-It includes modern art and posters if they are particularly rare or valuable.
+Russia has strict regulations on the export of antiques, artworks and items of historical significance.
+These are items purchased in Russia or imported to Russia from overseas.
+They also include modern art and posters if they are particularly rare or valuable.

 Authorities may not allow the export of items more than 100 years old.